Laura Frisbie, M.Ed.,

 My Perfect Sister

 I grew into a withdrawn and inhibited child, a bookworm.
 In high school I never attended sporting events - or even Prom!
-But boy, I did party and started drinking and using drugs in 7th grade.
-I had no sense of self-worth, no boundaries when it came to boys, and I’d do anything to be accepted.
+I started drinking and using drugs in 7th grade.
+I had no sense of self-worth and being accepted at school was my only priority.

 I was the thorn in everyone's side, always feeling unjustly treated.
 Our family moved from Wisconsin to Tennessee the summer before my senior year.
 It was a small event that finally inspired them to invite me to leave.
 I think they wanted to teach me a lesson about who's boss!
 Being the rebellious, hyper-independent know-it-all, I did leave.
 I moved back to Wisconsin and was homeless for a few months before a young couple took me in.
 Needless to say, family ties were broken.

 It was all a pretty traumatic load of relationship and survival stress.

 I lived with the couple and graduated high school.
 Now what?
 There was a little money in a trust fund because my father died when I was 12.

 I used it to move into a dorm and go to college but that was an even bigger drinkathon.
 I ended up marrying an alcoholic boyfriend to appease my mom because we were living together.

 Just prior to graduation we had a baby boy.
 During my pregnancy I finally stopped partying but my husband didn't stop - despite years of my begging him.
 I was scared as hell - there was no money coming in.
 I had a great job but I was a terrible mother - still in that relationship/survival trauma.
 I had no clue how to be a mother and shuttled my son from daycare to daycare and was never there for him.